 Liverworts, Lichens, Mosses, and Evergreen ferns in the Wild Garden – About these plants in the Garden - 1914

 Mallard Pool 1932 – – The construction and plan for the large pool.
+(Historical details of this pool are in the Mallard Pool PDF listed upabove.

 March 1915 – Notable Features of my Wild Garden - about spring plants.